Kmbaria/profile/README.md

 ## Site
 https://kmbaria.github.io/profile/.
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+There are no bugs
 ## Technologies Used
-{The languages and tools you used to create this app ARE.(HTML & Css).}
+The languages and tools you used to create this app ARE.(HTML & Css).
 ## Support and contact details
-{This is just few for more details about parrots, ideas or concerns.
-Mail me for more information: Kmbaria.george@gmail.com}
+ Mail me for more information: Kmbaria.george@gmail.com

 ## Support and contact details make a contribution to the code.
 MAIL:Jojik.Gk@gmail.com </br>Or</br> Kmbaria.george@gmail.com